SNCASO Trident: Variants

 The fourth incomplete pre-production aircraft would have served as a prototype for the Trident III family, all of which would have been fitted with two afterburning Turbomeca Gabizo turbojets and a SEPR 631.
 The IIIB would have had a lengthened fuselage and a revised canopy.
 The nose of the IIIC would have been enlarged to accommodate a larger fire-control radar.

-Survivors
+Surviving aircraft

 The first prototype of the SO.9000 has been on public display since 1956 at the Musée de l'Air et de l'Espace, near Paris.